GeoscienceAustralia/hazimp/README.md

 Documentation
 -------------

-We are in the process of creating sphinx based documentation for TCRM.
+We are in the process of creating sphinx based documentation for HazImp.
 Any help in setting this up will be gratefully accepted!

-At present you will find the user_manual in the doc folder.
+At present you will find the user_manual in the docs folder.

 We are glad to accept any sort of documentation: function docstrings, reStructuredText documents (like this one), tutorials, etc.